ornladios/ADIOS2/bindings/Matlab/README.txt

 Finally, you need
 1) to set MATLABPATH to this Matlab build directory (or wherever you copy the .m and .mexa64 files) and
-2) to force Matlab to use the same stdc++ library as what ADIOS was built with (in contrast to the Matlab executable).
+2) if necessary, to force Matlab to use the same stdc++ library as what ADIOS was built with (in contrast to the Matlab executable).
 You can do this at startup of Matlab:

 $ cd $ADIOS_INSTALL_DIR/lib
-$ ldd libadios2.so
+$ ldd libadios2_c.so
         libstdc++.so.6 => /usr/lib64/libstdc++.so.6 (0x00002adb84068000)

 $ export LD_LIBRARY_PATH=$ADIOS_INSTALL_DIR/lib:$LD_LIBRARY_PATH
 $ export MATLABPATH=<your Matlab/ directory>
-$ LD_PRELOAD=/usr/lib64/libstdc++.so.6.0.24     matlab -nojvm -nodesktop -nosplash
+$ LD_PRELOAD=/usr/lib64/libstdc++.so.6     matlab -nojvm -nodesktop -nosplash

 In the Matlab/test directory there is a sample file and test script.
 The test function should complete without errors (provided your current directory is Matlab/test)